hyzhak/fluid-feathers/README.md

 Fluid feathers
 ==============

-Fluent interfaces for declarative description of GUI in FeathersUI also in Starling framework.
+Skatch-up of fluent interfaces for declarative description of GUI in FeathersUI also Starling framework.
 Inspired by Sibirjak DataProvider Controls Examples [https://github.com/kakenbok/ActionScript-DataProvider-Controls]